 Many transactions involve two or more unrelated parties that participate in providing goods or services to the customer.
 In some situations, it may not be clear which party has the performance obligation to provide the goods or services to the end consumer.
-The Financial Accounting Standards Board (FASB) attempted to simplify and enhance an entity’s determination of the performance obligations in these complex transactions by reducing the number of agent indicators that are used to determine if an entity is an agent or principal, and by providing an overarching control notion in its Accounting Standards Update (ASU) 2014-09 (also referenced as Accounting Standards Codification/ASC 606).
+The FASB attempted to simplify and enhance an entity’s determination of the performance obligations in these complex transactions by reducing the number of agent indicators that are used to determine if an entity is an agent or principal, and by providing an overarching control notion in its Accounting Standards Update (ASU) 2014-09 (also referenced as Accounting Standards Codification/ASC 606).
 The FASB has since issued ASU 2016-08, which clarifies the guidance on principal versus agent considerations.

 This issue is significant to entities in many industries, especially software and technology entities that create or sell virtual goods on their websites or through smartphone applications.
 Entities that recognize revenue on a gross basis include the full amount of revenue with an associated cost of sales, whereas entities that recognize revenue on a net basis recognize a smaller revenue amount that is offset by the cost of sales.
 Therefore, the application of this standard is unlikely to change net income, but it can substantially impact the top-line revenue or gross profit percentages, which are often critical indicators used by investors to determine the value of an entity.